TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

  ifeq ($(strip $(BOARD_USES_AB_IMAGE)), true)
 ```

-- Please provide the argument `B` when running the `build.sh` script.
+- Provide the argument `B` when running the `build.sh` script.
 ```bash
 ./build.sh -UCKABu
 ```

-##### Create a new partition for A/B boot
+##### Creating a new partition for A/B boot
-To create a new partition for A/B boot, please apply the following modification.
+Here is the example to create a new partition persist for A/B boot and the partition will be mounted on /persist.
 - device/asus/common

+  In the directory device/asus/common, edit the `mkimage_ab.sh` script to create the persist.img file.
+The initial data could also be added here.
 ```diff
 diff --git a/mkimage_ab.sh b/mkimage_ab.sh
 index 7bfcf27..2e5efe0 100755